dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 ## Current Behavior

-When a new service is to be advertised, the requestor (the entity requesting the registration) typically registers the service with a central mDNS registrar on the host on which it is running.
+When a new service is to be advertised, the registrant (the entity requesting the registration) typically registers the service with a central mDNS registrar on the host on which it is running.
 This mDNS registrar may have an internal database of services already registered, and may detect a conflict with one of those services.
 This can be true whether the conflicting database entry is data for which the mDNS registrar is authoritative, or data it has received via mDNS and